imgix/prometheus-am-executor/README.md

 ```
 Usage: ./prometheus-am-executor [options] script [args..]

+  -f string
+        YAML config file to use
   -l string
     	HTTP Port to listen on (default ":8080")
   -v	Enable verbose/debug logging
 ```

-The executor runs the provided script with the following environment variables
+The executor runs the provided script(s) (set via cli or yaml config file) with the following environment variables
 set:

 - `AMX_RECEIVER`: name of receiver in the AM triggering the alert